The School Counselor and School Counseling Programs

 ASCA Position

-School counselors design and deliver school counseling programs that improve a range of student learning and behavioral outcomes (Carey & Dimmitt, 2012).
-These programs are comprehensive in scope, preventive in design and developmental in nature.
-“The ASCA National Model: A Framework for School Counseling Programs” (ASCA, 2019a) outlines the components of a school counseling program.
-The ASCA National Model brings school counselors together with one vision and one voice, which creates unity and focus toward improving student achievement and supporting student development.The Rationale
+School counselors design and implement school counseling programs that improve a range of student learning and behavioral outcomes.
+“The ASCA National Model: A Framework for School Counseling Programs” outlines the components of a school counseling program and brings school counselors together with one vision and one voice, creating unity and focus toward improving student achievement and supporting student development.The Rationale

-The school counseling program is an integral component of the school’s mission.
-Informed by student data and based on the ASCA National Model, school counseling programs are provided by a state-credentialed school counselor and:- are delivered to all students systematically
+The school counseling program is comprehensive in scope, preventive in design and developmental in nature and is an integral component of the school’s mission.
+Informed by student data and based on the ASCA National Model, school counseling programs are provided by a state-credentialed school counselor and:- Are delivered to all students systematically

 The School Counselor's Role